ldynia/learning-api-styles/src/network/README.md

 depth=1: CN = example.com Root CA
 ```

-After assuming trust in the root CA, and developing trust in the issuing CA certificate, the administrator, the following code verifies the signature of the issuing CA on the server certificate.
+After assuming trust in the root CA, and developing trust in the issuing CA certificate, the administrator, verifies the signature of the issuing CA on the server certificate.

 ```bash
 docker compose exec server bash -c \